ruslanmv/How-to-run-Gradio-on-SageMaker-Notebook/README.md

+when you click ctrl+c, the server is stoped, but we wont use the ngrok in the terminal.

-# Text to Video - Dalle
+# Creation of Awesome Video Story - Text to Video

+Finally  we have built all the Infrastructure in the cloud needed to create our amazing video story.

+Open a new terminal.
 To install the Python packages in the correct Conda environment, first activate the environment before running **pip install** or **conda install** from the terminal.

 ```
 sh-4.2$ source activate python3